LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/come-on-over-here-my-darling.md

 &nbsp;

-Enlightened we begin

-to walk.
+Let me show you

+how strong you are,

+regardless that the path

+has been this tough.

 &nbsp;

-Let me show you
+All your scars have

+been your masterworks;

+a body that's a scroll,

+a story that is precious

-how strong you are
+as a whole; you are whole.

-for walking

-this path.